-Continued development of piano skills.
-Minor scales, shifting and extended hand positions in a variety of keys, and performance practices appropriate to specific periods and styles are introduced.
-Further development of finger technique, hand-to-hand-independence, and subtlety of articulation through a repertoire encompassing all periods.
+A course in the continued development of piano skills in both group and individual formats.
+Use of the damper pedal, simple two-part polyphony, extended hand positions, and beat divisions in simple time are introduced.
+Course fosters further development of finger technique, hand-to-hand independence, and subtlety of articulation.